Skip to main content

 Sports Studies Track

-• Learn the social, psychological, business and management aspects of the sports and fitness industries.
+• Learn the social, psychological, business, and management aspects of the sports and fitness industries.
 Prepare for a career in sports and fitness management and administration, or coaching.

 • Enter the combined degree program as a freshman and graduate in six years with a bachelor's degree in ESS and a doctor of physical therapy degree.
 This track features direct entry into the Physical Therapy program upon successful completion of the B.S. in ESS.
-You will not need to compete for entry into the doctoral program as long as you maintain overall GPA of 3.0 and B or better and 3.2 GPA in all DPT prerequisite courses.
+You will not need to compete for entry into the doctoral program as long as you maintain an overall GPA of 3.0 and B or better and a 3.2 GPA in all DPT prerequisite courses.

 Four-Year Bachelor's Degree